One of the hardest things to look at once you find yourself on the other side of a narcissistic relationship is, “Why did I stay for so long?”

-Given that my mother’s also a narcissist, I entered adulthood with such a low sense of self.
-I really was doomed to end up in a narcissistic relationship.
+Given that my mother is also a narcissist, I entered adulthood with such a low sense of self that I was always destined to end up in a narcissistic relationship.
 It was the only example of ‘love’ I’d ever received.

-I’d already been primed throughout my childhood to just accept gaslighting and complete selfishness from those who were supposed to love me.
+I’d already been primed throughout my childhood to accept gaslighting and pure selfishness from those who were supposed to love me.

 My thought of, “oh well, I guess this is all there is for me,” really forced me into the mindset of making the best of what I had…

 Until I eventually got to the point where I was working myself so hard, just trying to prove that I was enough (which I never was for the narcissist), that I was burning myself out fortnightly.

 I couldn’t continue on that trajectory at just 42-years-of-age, or I’d never make it through.